A Comprehensive Guide to Porcelain Veneers

 Typically the whole veneers process will require just three appointments.

 The first is merely to identify which treatment or procedure is best suited for your needs and budget.
-Once it has been determined and decided that porcelain veneers are the way to go, a second appointment will be necessary to prepare the teeth.
+Then, once it has been determined and decided that porcelain veneers are the way to go, a second appointment will be necessary to prepare the teeth.

-During this second preparatory visit, the dentist will lightly buff your teeth in order to remove a small portion of the enamel to accommodate the proposed veneers.
+During this second preparatory visit, the dentist will lightly buff your teeth to remove a small portion of the enamel to accommodate the proposed veneers.

-On the same visit, molds of the teeth to be treated will be taken and sent to a lab for fabrication of the porcelain veneers.
+On the same visit, molds of the teeth to be treated will be taken and sent to a lab to fabricate the porcelain veneers.

 Your veneers are now an extension of your natural teeth.